emrszon/JS-School/C09/bookshelf-api/README.md

 #This request return the profile of the user
 localhost:3000/me, GET

-#This request return all the books
+#This request return all the books or using query strings filtered books
 localhost:3000/books, GET

 #This request filter the database using the provided id and return one book if exists
 localhost:3000/:id, GET

-#This request return the books filtered by City if exists
-localhost:3000/cities/:city, GET

-#This request return the books filtered by Format if exists
-localhost:3000/formats/:format, GET

-#This request return the books filtered by Author if exists
-localhost:3000/authors/:author, GET

-#This request return the books filtered by Categories if exists
-localhost:3000/categories/:category, GET

-#This request return the books filtered by Title if exists
-localhost:3000/volumes/:title, GET

 # this request recive the folowing json format
 # { "username": "string", "password": "string" }